wkumari/draft-wkumari-dnsop-alt-tld/README.md

    1. Users are expected to know that strings that end in .alt behave differently to normal DNS names.
-Users are expected to have applications running on their machines that intercept strings of the form <namespace>.alt and perform special handing of them.
-If the user tries to resolve a name of the form <namespace>.alt without the <namespace> plugin installed, the request will leak into the DNS, receive a negative response, and the resolution will fail.
+Users are expected to have applications running on their machines that intercept strings of the form <namespace>.alt and perform special handing of them, or that applications themselves will recognize the strings as special, and perform special handling.
+If the user tries to resolve a name of the form <namespace>.alt without the
+       <namespace> plugin installed (or in the wrong application), the
+       request will leak into the DNS, receive a negative response, and the resolution will fail.

    2. Writers of application software that implement a non-DNS namespace are expected to intercept names of the form